SleimanB/PTeam-Keychain-Biometric/readme.md

 # cordova-plugin-biometric-keychain

-A cordova plugin adding the iOS TouchID and FaceID / Android fingerprint to your app and allowing you to store a password securely in the device keychain with detect change when andy new finderprint or touchId added or removed from your device
+A cordova plugin adding the iOS TouchID and FaceID / Android fingerprint to your app and allowing you to store a password securely in the device keychain with detect change when any new fingerprint or touchId added or removed from your device

 ## Installation